unknown321/wampy/USAGE.md

 ### Some buttons are not pressed after a single tap

 Tap that button twice.
 This is a rarely encountered bug, please report if you encounter it frequently.

+### Missing skins / wrong config

+Wampy stores its data on internal storage.
+In USB mass storage mode these files are unavailable.
+A reboot is required.

 ### Some characters are missing